filpatterson/DSL_laboratory_works/3_LexerScanner/task.md

 5. If the work doesn't correspond to the requirements I'll revert the submission and leave some comments.
 If needed you can reach out and ask questions.

-7. The deadline for this assignment is 17 March 2024, 23:59
+6. The deadline for this assignment is ... no, really, what are you searching for at this point?
+Maybe I should leave a Rickroll?

-8. After the deadline, the students will have to present the laboratory works, and for each week, the max grade would be decreased by 1.
+7. After the deadline, the students will have to present the laboratory works, and for each week, the max grade would be decreased by 1.

 ## References: